Admiral-Enigma/simple-love2d-boilerplate/README.md

 My small boilerplate for love2d games

 ## Disclaimer
-The libraries in the boilerplate are **not made by me**, all credit goes to the original authors
+The libraries used in this boilerplate are **not made by me**, all credit goes to the original authors